Do eye exercises improve vision?

 (Claims like these illustrate the importance of considering the credibility of sources when seeking reliable health information online.)

-Before investing time and money in self-help vision improvement schemes, visit an eye doctor near you for professional advice you can trust regarding the effectiveness and safety of any eye exercise program you are considering.
+Before investing time and money in self-help vision improvement schemes, visit an eye care professional for advice you can trust regarding the effectiveness and safety of any eye exercise program you are considering.

 Possible benefits of eye exercises